Azeem838/Youtube-Video-Player-Page/README.md

 # Youtube Video Player Page

-> This is a copy of Youtube Video Player Page.
+> This first Microverse project is based on the Embedding Images and Video section in the Curriculum which entails created a clone of the YouTube Video Player Page.

 ![screenshot](./app_screenshot2.png)

-This is a YouTube video player page with video recommendations.
+In this project, the major features are: 1.
+An embedded Video Player 2.
+A side-bar with recommended Videos 3.
+A search bar 4.
+Like and share buttons

 ## Built With

-- HTML and CSS
+- HTML5 and CSS
+- Materialize Icons

 ## Authors